 Supply-side fiscal policy focuses on creating a better climate for businesses.
 Its tools are tax cuts and deregulation.
-Companies that benefit from these policies hire more workers.
-The resultant job growth creates more demand which further boosts growth.
+According to the theory, companies that benefit from these policies are able to hire more workers.
+The resultant job growth creates more demand which further boosts the economy.

 How It Works

 Supply-side works by giving incentives to businesses to expand.
-Deregulation removes restrictions to growth and the costs associated with complying.
-Companies are then free to explore new areas of growth.
+Deregulation removes restrictions on their growth.
+It lowers the costs associated with complying.
+Companies are then free to explore new areas of commerce.

 An income tax cut increases the dollars per hour worked.
-It increases workers' incentive to remain employed and creates more labor.
+It boosts workers' incentive to remain employed and creates more labor.
 That is one of the four factors of production that drive supply.
 Adding to supply will allow the economy to grow.

 Theory Behind Supply-Side Economics

 The Laffer Curve is the theoretical underpinning of supply-side economics.
-Economist Arthur Laffer developed it in 1979.
+Economist Arthur Laffer developed it in 1974.
 He argued that the effect of tax cuts on the federal budget are immediate.
 They are also on a 1-for-1 basis.
-Every dollar cut in taxes reduces government spending (and its stimulative effect) by exactly one dollar.
+Every dollar cut in taxes reduces government spending, and its stimulative effect, by exactly one dollar.

-That same tax cut has a multiplier effect on economic growth.
+According to Laffer, that same tax cut has a multiplier effect on economic growth.
 Every dollar in tax cuts translates into increased demand.
-That's because it stimulates business growth, which results in additional hiring.
+It stimulates business growth, which results in additional hiring.

 How Well It Worked

-Reagan cut the top marginal income tax rate from 70 percent to 28 percent.
-He reduced the top corporate tax rate from 46 percent to 40 percent.
-That helped boost the economy out of the worst recession since the Great Depression.
+Reagan cut the top marginal income tax rate from 70% to 28%.
+He reduced the top corporate tax rate from 48% to 34%.
+That helped boost the economy out of the worst recession (at that time) since the Great Depression.

 Reagan also increased defense spending at the same time.
 He doubled the national debt while he was in office.
-According to Keynesians, that also boosted economic growth by putting more money into the economy, creating jobs and increasing demand.
+According to Keynesians, that also boosted economic growth by putting more money into the economy, creating jobs, and increasing demand.
 As a result, he was the third greatest contributor to the U.S. debt ranked by president.
 He increased the debt by 186%.

-President Bush also used supply-side economics to cut taxes in 2001 with EGTRRA and 2003 with JGTRRA.
+President George W. Bush also used supply-side economics to cut taxes in 2001 and in 2003.
 The economy grew, and revenues increased.
-Supply-siders, including the President, said that was because of the tax cuts.
-Other economists pointed to lower interest rates as the real stimulation.
-The FOMC lowered the fed funds rate from 6 percent at the beginning of 2001 to a low of 1 percent by June 2003.
-(Source: "Historical Fed Funds Rate," New York Federal Reserve.)
+Supply-siders, including the president, said that was because of the tax cuts.
+Other economists pointed to lower interest rates as the real stimulus.
+The Federal Open Market Committee lowered the fed funds rate from 6% at the beginning of 2001 to a low of 1% by June 2003.

 Studies That Support Supply-Side Economics